AndreBacic/Dragonfly-Project-Management/README.md

 - C#
 - MongoDB

-Other technologies used include C# XUnit for testing, Azure for hosting, PostCSS for CSS preprocessing, and Visual Studio for editing.
+Other technologies used include C# XUnit for testing, Azure for hosting, and PostCSS for CSS preprocessing.

 [//]: # (//TODO: Add Three.js ?and TypeScript?)